LollosoSi/bruxism-detector/README.md

 # Bruxism Detector
-This small suite helps you detect night bruxism and interrupt it, while trying to track down its triggers.</br>Night bruxism is messing with my sleep anyways, so why not wake up before damage is done.
+This small suite helps you detect night (and day) bruxism and interrupt it, while trying to track down its triggers.</br>Night bruxism is messing with my sleep anyways, so why not wake up before damage is done.

 In case I missed any information, check this [Instructable](https://www.instructables.com/Anti-Bruxism-Device-arduino-Based/)